 2. Ensure that the plugin is available in /opt/kylo/kylo-services/plugin.
-The plugin comes out-of-the-box at another location /opt/kylo/setup/plugins/search-elasticsearch-transport-client/.
+The plugin comes out-of-the-box at another location /opt/kylo/setup/plugins.
 It should have ownership as kylo:users and permissions 755.

 '''

-kylo-search-elasticsearch-<version>.jar
+kylo-search-elasticsearch-0.8.3.jar

 '''

-Note: It is recommended to have only one search plugin in the /opt/kylo/kylo-services/plugin/directory.
-If there is another search plugin (for example, kylo-search-solr-<version>.jar), move it along with its property file to to /opt/kylo/setup/plugins/<plu>eplugin-name>/ for later use.
+Note: There should be only one search plugin in the above plugin directory.
+If there is another search plugin (for example, kylo-search-solr-0.8.3.jar), move it to /opt/kylo/setup/plugins/ for later use.